Tsourdox/useful-state-hooks/README.md

 #### **Update (objects only)**

-Lastly is the update function which is only available for array of objects.
+The update function is only available for array of objects.

 ```
 const [users, setUsers] = useListState([{ id: 1, name: 'Olivia' }], 'id');